Loudest band

 The loudest band in the world is a subject of some dispute in musical circles.
 Many bands have claimed to be the loudest, measuring this in various ways including with decibel meters at concerts and by engineering analysis of the CDs on which their albums are published.
-The Guinness World Records no longer celebrates "The Loudest Band in the World" for fear of promoting hearing loss.
+The Guinness World Records no longer recognizes "The Loudest Band in the World" for fear of promoting hearing loss.

 By observation and reputation

 Some bands, groups, and orchestral performances have at times been described as extraordinarily loud by subjective opinion of reviewers, but not by actual measured decibel levels.

 19th century

 Volume in classical music is determined to some degree by the score, rather than the ensemble.
 However, many of the loudest performances have been determined by the size, instrumentation, inclination, and location of the orchestra, assuming a piece which is written to be loud.

 One hundred musicians played at the 1813 premiere of Beethoven's work Wellington's Victory, which Corinna da Fonseca-Wollheim described as a "sonic assault on the listener" and the "beginning of a musical arms race for ever louder... symphonic performance", quoting an unnamed attendee as remarking that the performance was "seemingly designed to make the listener as deaf as its composer".
 Frédéric Döhl described performances of this work as "not like an evening at the Berlin Philharmonie, but rather like a modern-day rock concert".
 According to da Fonseca-Wollheim, music continued to grow louder after this as the world grew louder, partly due to developments in instrumentation (steel strings, metal flutes, valves on trumpets).

 The opening day of the 1869 National Peace Jubilee in Boston featured a performance of the Anvil Chorus that featured thousands of musicians, including 50 firemen pounding anvils as well as cannon and church bells.